GlobalGrassyGroup/globalgrassygroup.github.io/docs/_posts/2023-10-10-ivohiboro.md

 **Acknowledgments**

 Thanks to funding from GCRF Royal Society International Collaboration Award 2020 and Centre ValBio for inviting the team.
-With thanks to Nahita Nala (local guide of Ivohiboro NPA ) and Jacqueline Razanatsoa from PBZT for their assistance.
+With thanks to Nahita Nala (local guide of Ivohiboro Protected Area) and Jacqueline Razanatsoa (PBZT national herbarium) for their assistance.